DoktorMike/EvidentialFlux.jl/README.md

 ## Regression

-In the case of a regression problem we utilize the NormalInverseGamma distribution to model a type II likelihood function that then explicitely models the aleatoric and epistemic uncertainty.
+In the case of a regression problem, we utilize the NormalInverseGamma distribution to model a type II likelihood function that then explicitly models the aleatoric and epistemic uncertainty.
 The code for the example producing the plot below can be found in [regression.jl](examples/regression.jl).